Ethiopia

 Current environmental issues affecting the Ethiopian people: deforestation, overgrazing; soil erosion; desertification; loss of biodiversity; water shortages in some areas from water-intensive farming and poor management, industrial pollution, and pesticides contribute to air, water, and soil pollution.

-Google maps Ethiopia
+Google Maps Ethiopia

 The capital and other divisions